Skip to content Skip to footer

 Other

-Bath is known for its cultural heritage, picturesque architecture, and as a UNESCO World Heritage Site.
-The city attracts tourists with its thermal springs, historical attractions, and charming streets.
+Bath is known for its UNESCO World Heritage status, Georgian architecture, and literary connections, particularly to Jane Austen.
+The city attracts visitors with its natural hot springs, cultural attractions, and charming ambiance.

-Bath and North East Somerset – unitary authority in England
+Bath and North East Somerset – unitary authority in Somerset, England

 Official Site: Visit Official Site